 A surgical extraction is used when a tooth has broken off at or below the gum line or has not fully erupted.
-Dr. Tan will need to cut and pull back a portion of the gum tissue to gain access to the tooth.
+Our dental clinic will need to cut and pull back a portion of the gum tissue to gain access to the tooth.
 Once it becomes visible, the tooth can be extracted.

 Am I a candidate?

-A dental extraction is a viable solution for the following conditions:
+A tooth extraction is a viable general dentistry solution for the following conditions:

 - Severe infection or tooth decay

 - Orthodontic treatment